jaymody/speculative-sampling/README.md

 # Speculative Sampling
 Simple and minimal implementation of [Accelerating Large Language Model Decoding with Speculative Sampling](https://arxiv.org/pdf/2302.01318.pdf) in NumPy for GPT-2.
 See [`main.py`](https://github.com/jaymody/speculative-sampling/blob/main/main.py).
+I also wrote a [blog post](https://jaykmody.com/blog/speculative-sampling) for this implementation.

 GPT-2 code adapted from [picoGPT](https://github.com/jaymody/picoGPT).
 For the decoding algorithm themselves, I try and match the notation used in the paper as much as possible.